 - Support: E-mail us for information or help.

 - Reports: View useful stats on your content, such as who's using it and where.

 The "General" tab under the Configuration setting opens by default when you access the Management Console.
 Most of the content on your homepage will be covered under the General category, as well as some of the features that apply to all aspects of the community.

 This is what your site will be shown as.
 Choose your company, organization, or project name so people will recognize your guides.
 At any time you may use the edit button to change the title, but don't do this so often that people will never be able to remember who you are.

 Use this space to tell people about who you are and what you do.
 Give a brief overview of your products and services.

 Primary Homepage ¶

 The Primary Homepage field is used to automatically direct your viewers to either your Guides or Answers content when they arrive on your site.
 If your site focuses on providing step-by-step instructions, you will want viewers to be automatically directed to your Guides.
 To change your primary homepage, select either "Guidebook" or "Answers" from the drop-down menu that appears after clicking the "Edit" button.

 This feature is only available for paid sites.

 Want to have your own custom domain name?
-No problem!
-Simply take advantage of our custom domain setting in your Management Console.
+No problem.
+Simply take advantage of the custom domain setting in your Management Console.
 To take advantage of the custom domain setting you must already own the domain that you would like your Dozuki site to appear as.